protohaven/printed_materials/common-tools/planer.typ

 + Unlock both lock knobs.
 + Adjust the table height so that the thickest part of the workpiece barely fits under the cut depth limiter.
 + Lock the lock knobs.
++ Set the wall-mounted power switch to *Planer*. \
+  _Do not change the switch position if the drum sander is in use._
 + Turn on dust collection.
 + Make sure the workpiece is not engaged with the kickback pawls or infeed roller.
 + Turn on the motor.